Location-Driven Beamforming for RIS-Assisted Near-Field Communications: Conclusions

 In this paper, we systematically explored the potential of employing the location information for beamforming design to address the challenges associated with CSI acquisition for future 6G RIS-assisted near-field wireless communications. {Specifically, we firstly detailed three recent progresses in localization techniques, which are compatible with existing wireless communications.
 Then, the Fresnel zone based model is introduced.
 Therein, we depicted an example of its phase distribution on the RIS in both near-field and far-field cases.
 Also, according to the Fresnel zones-based geometry, we proposed the near-field location-driven beamforming scheme and design the corresponding frame structure.
 Additionally, we elaborated on four unique advantages of location-driven beamforming, followed by numerical results to show its superiority in complexity and robustness.
 Finally, we identified several open challenges in RIS-assisted location-driven beamforming, along with proposing potential solutions for these challenges.
 In conclusion, the investigations corresponding to location-driven beamforming are still in the preliminary stage, which necessitates further in-depth investigation to address these inherent challenges. }

 \begin{IEEEbiography}[{ }] {Xiao Zheng} received the B.S. degree in telecommunication engineering from Xidian University, China, in 2020.
 He is currently pursuing the Ph.D. degree in telecommunication engineering at Xidian University.
-His research interests focus on B5G/6G wireless networks, reconfigurable intelligent surface. \end{IEEEbiography}
+His research interests focus on near-field communications and reconfigurable intelligent surface. \end{IEEEbiography}